SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 For more information and to see examples of cases with associated value types, see :ref:`Enumerations_AssociatedValues`.

-Enumerations can have cases with associated values that are instances of the enumeration type.
+Enumerations can a recursive structure, that is, they can have cases with associated values that are instances of the enumeration type itself.
+However, instances of enumeration types have value semantics, which means they have a fixed layout in memory.
+To support recursion,
+the compiler must insert a layer of indirection.

-To enable this functionality for an enumeration case, mark the case with the ``indirect`` declaration modifier.
+To enable indirection for a particular enumeration case, mark it with the ``indirect`` declaration modifier.
-To enable this for all the cases of an enumeration, mark the entire enumeration with the ``indirect`` modifier --- this is convenient when the enumeration contains many cases that would each need to be marked with the ``indirect`` modifier.
+To enable indirection for all the cases of an enumeration, mark the entire enumeration with the ``indirect`` modifier --- this is convenient when the enumeration contains many cases that would each need to be marked with the ``indirect`` modifier.

-For example:
+..
+TODO The word "enable" is kind of a weasle word.
+   Better to have a more concrete discussion of exactly when it is and isn't used.
+   For example, does "indirect enum { X(Int) } mark X as indirect?

 .. testcode:: indirect-enum